Nauka (ISS module): Description

 Nauka is the primary laboratory of the Russian Orbital Segment, operating in conjunction with the Mini-Research Modules Rassvet and Poisk.
 It is used to conduct experiments and store scientific instruments, and can also serve as a backup service module for the ISS.
 Nauka is based on the Functional Cargo Block (FGB) design.
 It is 13.12 m long and 4.25 m wide, and is made of stainless steel, aluminium alloy, kevlar, and ceramic-wool insulation, totalling a mass of 20350 kg.

 Nauka has two SSVP-M docking ports; the passive nadir port is used to attach Prichal to the station, while the active zenith port is used to attach Nauka itself to the station via Zvezda's nadir port.
 SSVP-M is a hybrid variant of the SSVP docking system that combines its traditional probe‑and‑drogue soft-capture mechanism with the APAS-95 hard-docking collar.
 While this is incompatible with Soyuz and Progress' standard SSVP-G ports, a temporary docking adapter SSVPA-GM that converts Nauka's nadir port from SSVP-M to SSVP-G was installed to allow them to dock.
 This adapter was removed upon the arrival of Prichal because, although it is the second module after Rassvet to use a port initially used by Soyuz or Progress spacecraft, it is not able to dock to SSVP-G ports like the Rassvet module.
 As a result, the Prichal module with its active hybrid docking port was only able to dock to the reconfigured port.
 With its docking, the number of docking ports on the ISS Russian Orbital Segment increased to eight.
+Another one was an Active AS-G forward port to allow the Airlock ShK module to berth with Nauka.